tatsumoto-ren/tatsumoto-ren.github.io/blog/discussing-various-card-templates.md

 If a word is not a concrete noun, learning it through a simple word card is not going to be effective.
 For example, words like `復活` or `走る` require context to understand their meaning and usage.
-Without it you will almost certainly get the wrong idea and won't know which grammar construction is used with the word.
+Without it, you will almost certainly misunderstand the meaning and won't know which grammar constructions should be used with the word.

-But because most concrete nouns are used similarly and are surrounded by similar grammar patterns that can be easily picked up from repeated exposure providing context is completely unnecessary in my opinion.
+But because most concrete nouns have clear meanings, are used similarly and are surrounded by similar grammar patterns that can be easily picked up from repeated exposure providing context is completely unnecessary in my opinion.
+Often you can understand the meaning of a concrete noun even without a dictionary.
+To understand what `猫` means, it's enough to look at a photo of it.

-In addition, the time saved by using SWCs for nouns outweighs the benefits of using sentence cards because one can add many many more SWCs than sentence cards and can rep them much more quickly as well without thinking about context.
+The time saved by using SWCs for nouns outweighs the benefits of using sentence cards because one can add many more SWCs than sentence cards and can rep them much more quickly as well without thinking about context.
 By simply thinking of the reading and the meaning of a word you're making SWCs very low effort.